BlackElkX/GhotiTnTdevices/README.md

 - saving the config into the config.json file, from code.
 - split up the values of the sensors and the outputs in different json files, in stead of the config.json file.
 - a secure connection
-- a decent web ui
 - checking memory usage
 - ...

 Started:
+- a decent web ui
 - Digital buttons: support for same functions as in analog button array
--

 Done:
 - adding documentation about the rest api.
 - 4 buttons using the A0 analog pin to use it stand-alone
 - Solved bugs in programs not working. except scnone, scAllUpDown and scRandom
+- platformio.ini: add default port

 To build this, I use platformio in visual studio code on Mac, Linux and Windows.